sinsys/state-drills/README.md

  - `RouletteGun` - A play on Russian Roulette.
 Select the button to randomly select an integer.
 If that integer is identical to the loaded chamber, you lose.
  - `Tabs` - This is a basic tabs component to render different info based on the selected tab.
  - `Accordion` - This is a basic accordion component that expands/collapses info based on the selected item.
  - `ShoppingList` - This is a component consisting of 2 other components with functionality to add/remove content from lists.
-Also adds individual toggles for purchase, universal deletion of items, (**in progress**) and universal save for later functionality.
+Also adds individual toggles for purchase, universal deletion of items. (**save for later on backlog**)

 ___